SAIC-MONTREAL/SAGE/README.md

 ### Initial Setup
 To use Gmail and Google Calendar with SAGE, you must create an app in the Google Cloud console and give it access to Gmail and Google Calendar.
 To do so, you can follow [this guide](https://developers.google.com/gmail/api/quickstart/python#authorize_credentials_for_a_desktop_application).
 Once you have created the `credentials.json` file, download it to `$SMARTHOME_ROOT/sage/misc_tools/apis/`, and rename it to `gcloud_credentials.json`.
-> **Note:** this will give SAGE access to the emails and calendar events associated with the Google account you used to set up the Google Cloud app.
+> **Note:** This will give SAGE access to the emails and calendar events associated with the Google account you used to set up the Google Cloud app.

 <details>
 <summary><b>Set up Google Calendar events for testing</b></summary>
-If you want to run the set of tests which use Google Calendar, you will need to set up 2 events in the calendar associated with the Google account you used to set up the Google Cloud app.
+If you want to run the set of tests that use Google Calendar, you will need to set up 2 events in the calendar associated with the Google account you used to set up the Google Cloud app.
 If you do not do this, the test runner will not crash, but the tests will not pass.

 1. "Watch Casablanca with Mom" on the Saturday of the current week.
 2. "Cook Dinner" on the Saturday of the current week.